 The placement takes place from May to August, with a variety of placement opportunities, locally and nationally.
 The school’s industrial placement supervisor helps you to apply for and secure a placement, and will visit you during your placement.

 At the end of the placement, you will be required to submit a written report.
 Where appropriate, special arrangements can be made for international students to undertake this placement in their normal country of residence.

-This module will provide students with a firm understanding of the basic chemistry behind the properties of biomolecules - properties which underpin their behaviour in vivo - and their technology and some of the techniques used to characterise their size.
-Students will learn about biomolecular structure, properties and function relevant to industry or in a biomedical environment.
+This module will provide you with a firm understanding of the basic chemistry behind the properties of biomolecules - properties which underpin their behaviour in vivo - and their technology and some of the techniques used to characterise their size.
+You will learn about biomolecular structure, properties and function relevant to industry or in a biomedical environment.